 Sheepshead and giant black drum are also present on the flats.
 If you want to, you will see a tarpon group, or crevalle jack will go through the path and put up a serious fight.

 The Mustang Island Jetty

-The jetties are a perfect place for shore fishing because it offers you access to deeper waters.
+The jetties are a perfect place for shore fishing in Rockport Texas because it offers you access to deeper waters.
 You can find a black drum and flounder right off the shore.
 Redfish and some of the larger spotted trout also use the jetty habitat.
 Mustang Island State Park has a way to reach the southern Jetty, but you also have to pay a small fee to enter the park.
 You can bypass the park on side roads, but you can lose access to the park facilities, and the drive may become more difficult.

 Deepwater calls for weighted lures that can reach the fish that live down there.
 To reach the deeper waters, you need a boat, but fishing from a jetty means shore anglers can work the deep areas and catch fish off the rocks.

 The Padre Island seashore is another place to visit for fishers.
 This place is an excellent mix of surf fishing in Rockport Texas, boat access, and commercial operators for offshore and inshore trips.
 Shore fisherman with a quality four-wheel-drive vehicle you can drive to more remote beaches.
 Bring a shovel and sand tracks with you because sometimes the sand can trap even the best cars around.